 Etna, Madonie, Vendicari, Zingaro, Nebrodi

-National Parks don’t exist in Sicily, but the island is blessed with many beautiful protected natural landscapes.
-Indeed Sicily has nearly 80 regional nature reserves, even one protected wetland, offering nature lovers a very different experience.
+National Parks don’t exist in Sicily, but the island blessed with many beautiful protected natural landscapes.
+Indeed Sicily has nearly 80 local nature reserves, even one protected wetland, offering nature lovers a very different experience.

 Mount Etna, Italy’s highest mountain south of the Alps, dominates eastern Sicily.
-The eruptions, which occur frequently from the summit craters, are monitored by seismic stations and just occasionally the park does have to be closed to visitors.
+The eruptions, which frequently occur from the summit craters, are monitored by seismic stations, and occasionally the park does have to be closed to visitors.

-Best explored by car, the beautiful 400 sq kms regional park is easily accessible from the historic town of Cefalu.
-This is much more than a nature reserve; it’s where Sicilians live and work and is home to some of the very best restaurants.
-Walkers come in spring to see the colourful wildflowers that carpet the hills and in summer to escape the heat of the day and soak up the truly spectacular mountainous landscape.
+Best explored by car, the beautiful 400 sq km regional park is easily accessible from the historic town of Cefalu.
+It’s where Sicilians live and work and are home to some of the very best restaurants.
+Walkers come in spring to see the colourful wildflowers that carpet the hills and in summer to escape the heat of the day and soak up the genuinely spectacular mountainous landscape.

 Riserva Naturale di Vendicari

 A real gem on Sicily’s southern-most part of the east coast, enjoy gentle strolls in the peaceful Reserve, with its aromatic herbs, lagoons, marshes and quiet sandy beaches – perfect for picnics.
 Its wetlands are a stopping-off point for migratory birds on their journey between Europe and Africa.
 At the entrance to the Reserve, there were once saltpans, now inhabited by 250 species of birds, including flamingos, one-fifth of which are resident species.
 Swimmers find it hard to choose between the numerous beaches and rocky coves.